USAJOBS/Help/faq/application/applicant-count.md

 ## Why do some jobs list the applicant count and not others?

-Right now, we are only listing applicant counts for some jobs at specific hiring agencies to test out this feature.

-If you have any feedback on this new feature, please fill out the contact form below.
+Right now, agencies must choose to list the applicant count.
+Only agencies who have chosen this feature will show applicant counts.